MickeyKay/better-font-awesome-library/RELEASING.md

 ## Prepare and verify

+Before editing, fetch current master and tags, verify the required reviewed feature commit and tree, and check GitHub releases and Packagist for the proposed version.
+Report any intervening changes before including them.
+Never overwrite an existing version.

 Set the intended BFAL version and start from a clean checkout of its candidate commit:

 ```console